JameaKidrick/RestaurantHygieneFE/README.md

 ### **Features:**
 - User personal account
-- Restaurant search by name, address, or phone number
+- Restaurant search by name, address, or keywords, such as pizza
 - Restaurant search within certain distance
 - Restaurant page will display average rating
 - Rate and review restaurant's hygiene
 - Save favorite restaurants
-- User personal page of rates and reviews
+- User personal page of rates, reviews, and favorite restaurants
 - Full CRUD for rates and reviews

 ### **Tech used:**